How to Read a WHOIS Result

 Domain Status Codes — What They Mean

-The status code in WHOIS says a lot about the domain's condition:
+The status code in WHOIS tells you a lot about the current state of the domain:

-• clientTransferProhibited — Domain cannot be transferred to another registrar (common, protective)
+• clientTransferProhibited — The domain cannot be transferred to another registrar (common, protective)

-• clientDeleteProhibited — Cannot be deleted — usually for premium/critical domains
+• clientDeleteProhibited — Cannot be deleted — typically for premium/critical domains

-• clientUpdateProhibited — WHOIS details cannot change without removing the lock first
+• clientUpdateProhibited — WHOIS details cannot be changed without removing the lock

 • pendingTransfer — Transfer in progress (takes 5–7 days)